 Addressing the issue

 The first thing to be done, given the story above, is to review alarms triggered by different types of ‘Riskware’, such as Remote Administration Tools: they demand your special attention.
-But, of course, this alone is not enough; according to the ASD’s comprehensive Targeted Attack Mitigation Strategies, policing the launched application using Whitelisting is one of the Top 4 approaches, effective in 85% of reported TA-related security breaches.
+But, of course, this alone is not enough; according to the ASD’s comprehensive Targeted Attack Mitigation Strategies, policing the launched application using allowlists is one of the Top 4 approaches, effective in 85% of reported TA-related security breaches.
 In the case of financial institutions, the price of a security breach can be incredibly high: besides the simple matter of money, hundreds of thousands of customer datasets can be endangered.
 So it’s well worth considering the adoption of a Default Deny Application Control scenario for all those workstations which perform only a limited number of tasks –Customer Support operators’ or Accountants’ PCs, for example.
-This prevents the majority of file-based malware from launching, letting only whitelisted applications run.
+This prevents the majority of file-based malware from launching, letting only allowed applications run.
 Policing internet access reduces the risk even further: many workstations don’t need to undertake web browsing – and the rest can be restricted to safer web resources by using Web Control.
 And Device Control would restrict the use of portable storages, which can serve both as infection vectors and data leakage media.

-But even such potent technologies as Whitelisting and Default Deny cannot be considered a complete panacea.
+But even such potent technologies as allowlists and Default Deny cannot be considered a complete panacea.
 Attackers are not stupid, and keep inventing new tricks to sidestep them: GCMan, for example, employs a number of powershell scripts to confuse different implementations of Default Deny – so extra security layers are also needed.

 Less malware: more legitimate software – plus extensive testing. #bankingAPTTweet